Posts Tagged ‘Child Parenting’

 Read MoreHas Your Teen Learned Helplessness? – 5 Ways to Reverse the Problem

+Has Your Teen Learned Helplessness?
 Your teenage son once again left his dirty clothes strewn all over the house.
 Yet, instead of nagging him about picking them up for the umpteenth time, you simply do it yourself.
 You teenage daughter constantly forgets her homework, lunch money, and sports gear.
-Rather than let her be without, you run back to school…
+Rather than let her be without,…

 Read MorePositive Parenting: 7 Tips to Creating a Harmonious Parent-Child Connection

-Harmony.
+Positive Parenting: 7 Tips to Creating a Harmonious Parent-Child Connection Harmony.
 If you’ve ever listened to an acapella quartet or a beautifully orchestrated symphony, you understand harmony.
 The harmonious interaction of voices and/or instruments leaves you uplifted, enchanted, and peaceful.
-There are no harsh sounds that prick your nerves and make you cringe… at least, not when all performers work together for the delight of…
+There are no harsh sounds that prick your nerves and make you cringe… at least,…

 Read MoreIt’s Normal to Make Mistakes! – 4 Tips to Help Your Perfectionistic Child